-Maccabi Haifa FC was founded in 1913 but with the start of World War I it stopped its activities until 1919, when the club reactivated his activities.
-In 1925 the club split into two clubs Maccabi Haifa and Hapoel Haifa.
+Maccabi Haifa FC was founded in 1913 but with the start of World War I it stopped its activities until 1919, when the club reactivated its activities.
+In 1925, the club split into two clubs – Maccabi Haifa and Hapoel Haifa.
 The club has been proclaimed league champion 12 times and cup winner 9 times.
-The club is a privately owned by businessmen Ya'akov Shahar, being one of the most stable clubs in terms of ownership.
-Not a lot of financial information is being published but we know from some publications that the club’s budget stands around 80M and has a natural income of 54M (Daskal, 2015b).
-Haifa's main fan club is called “HaKofim HaYerukim” (Green Monkeys) and it was founded in 2002.
-In 2010 another fan club named “Inferno Verde” was founded with purpose to give additional support to the team.
-In addition to this two fan clubs, Haifa has an official fan club with about 20000 members.
-In some surveys performed at the beginnings of the 21 century, Haifa was found as the most supported team in Israel.
+The club is a privately owned by businessman Ya'akov Shahar, being one of the most stable clubs in terms of ownership.
+Not a lot of financial information is being published, but we know from some publications that the club’s budget stands around 80M and has a natural income of 54M (Daskal, 2015b).
+Haifa's main fan club is called ‘HaKofim HaYerukim’ (Green Monkeys) and it was founded in 2002.
+In 2010 another fan club named ‘Inferno Verde’ was founded with the purpose to give additional support to the team.
+In addition to these two fan clubs, Haifa has an official fan club with about 20,000 members.
+In some surveys performed at the beginning of the 21 century, Haifa was found to be the most supported team in Israel.

 Beitar Jerusalem FC was founded in 1936 in Jerusalem.
-At the beginning the team was an amateur team and the club had a strongly politic relation to the “Etzel”, that was an underground militia against the British rolling in Israel.
+At the beginning the team was an amateur team and the club had a strongly politic relation to the ‘Etzel’ – an underground militia against the British rolling in Israel.
 In 1943 the team became professional and joined the Israeli league.
-Since then the club has been proclaimed league champions 6 times and cup winners 9 times.
-The club is privately owned by businessmen Eli Tabib.
-From the top Israeli clubs Beitar has the lowest budget standing on 37M this is probably because the low income, for example their sponsorship is only 3M (Daskal, 2015b).
-Despite the fact that many years have passed, Beitar still holds a strong image of a club that is identified with the right wing at the political map.
-In 2005 a radical fan cell named “La Familia” was created.
+Since then the club has been proclaimed league champion 6 times and cup winner 9 times.
+The club is privately owned by businessman Eli Tabib.
+Among the top Israeli clubs, Beitar has the lowest budget standing at 37M; this is probably because of the low income – for example their sponsorship is only 3M (Daskal, 2015b).
+Despite the fact that many years have passed, Beitar still holds the strong image of a club that is identified with the right wing on the political map.
+In 2005 a radical fan cell named ‘La Familia’ was created.
 It is known for its racist and extreme political views.
-Its members were accused of serious violent acts and many times the organization is compared with the Italian mafia.
+Its members were accused of serious violent acts and the organization has many times been compared with the Italian mafia.

 Hapoel Tel-Aviv FC was founded in 1923 as an association for sports representing the Jewish proletariat in Israel.
 The professional football team of the club was formed in 1926.
-The club has been proclaimed league champions 13 times and cup winners 17 times and reach the best achievements of an Israeli team in Europe.
-Currently the club is owned by businessman and art collector Amir Gross Kabiri after years of instability and legal disputes over the ownership rights for the club.
-The club experience a decrease of 25% in seasonal and regular tickets sells compared with previous season, so the budget was set for the season in 54M with an accumulated loss of 60M (Daskal, 2015b).
-The team has two main fan clubs, Raising Red (“Adom Ole”) and Red Devils (“Hashedim HaHadumim”).
+The club has been proclaimed league champion 13 times and cup winner 17 times and has reached the best achievements among Israeli teams in Europe.
+Currently the club is owned by businessman and art collector Amir Gross Kabiri, after years of instability and legal disputes over ownership rights for the club.
+The club experienced a decrease of 25% in seasonal and regular tickets sales compared with the previous season, so the budget for the season was set to 54M, with an accumulated loss of 60M (Daskal, 2015b).
+The team has two main fan clubs, Raising Red (‘Adom Ole’) and Red Devils (‘Hashedim HaHadumim’).